jrminter/tips/README.md

       More [here](./Feynman_technique/Feynman_technique.html)...

-  11. Install command line tools on MacOS
+21. Install command line tools on MacOS

       `xcode-select --install`

-  12. Reset a Fitbit Ionic watch
+22. Reset a Fitbit Ionic watch

-      Press and hold the left and bottom right buttons at the same time until you see the Fitbit logo.
-Let go of the buttons, and your tracker will restart.
+      **See the instructions in the _fitness_ link.

-  13. Regex for youtube time stamps.
+23. Regex for youtube time stamps.
 Useful in SublimeText3!

       `\d\d:\d\d`

-  14. Symbolic links.
+24. Symbolic links.
 I always get this backwards...

       ```
       file     link
       ln -s source destination
       ```

-  15. Fun snippets
+25. Fun snippets

       > Your closest colaborator is you, six months from now
       > ... and you don't respond to email